xuankimtran/docs-1/pages/katalon-analytics/docs/ip-settings.md

 > * You must be the Owner or Admin of an Organization.

 ## Configure IP Address Restrictions

+You can whitelist which IP addresses/ranges that are allowed access to your system by following these steps:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login).